 Check List Step/Task to do Documents to file ☐ Task is done STEP 15.
-The planning commission, by resolution, votes to adopt the plan.
-For the plan to be adopted (§ 43(2)): 1.
-A city or village planning commission resolution of plan Certified copy of minutes where vote is made to □ In the file adoption must have 2/3 vote in favor.
-2. A township or county planning commission resolution of plan adoption must have a majority of the entire membership vote in favor.
-The resolution shall refer expressly to the maps and descriptive and other matter intended by the planning commission to form the whole or part of the plan.
-The action taken shall be recorded on the map and plan and descriptive matter and signed by the chairperson or the secretary of the planning commission.
-A copy of the resolution of adoption shall be reproduced on the plan's inside front cover or inside of the plan's back cover and on any plan maps. (§ 43(2)).
-On the date of adopting the above resolution, if the legislative body did not adopt a resolution to assert its right to approve or reject the plan (step 7), then skip to step 18.
-If the legislative body did adopt such a resolution, go to step 16. adopt the resolution.
+The planning commission, by resolution, votes to adopt the plan amendment.
+For the plan amendment to be adopted (§ 43(2)): Certified copy of minutes where vote is made to ☐ In the file A city or village planning commission resolution of plan amendment adoption must have 1⁄2 vote in favor.
+A township or county planning commission resolution of adopt the resolution. plan amendment adoption must have a majority of the entire membership vote in favor.
+The resolution shall refer expressly to the maps and descriptive and other matter intended by the planning commission to form the whole or part of the plan amendment.
+The action taken shall be recorded on the amended plan map, if any, and on the amended plan and descriptive matter and signed by the chairperson or the secretary of the planning commission.
 A copy of the resolution of adoption should be reproduced on the plan's inside front cover and on any plan maps.
+A copy of the resolution of adoption of the amendment shall be reproduced on the amended plan's inside front cover or inside of the plan's back cover and on any amended plan maps. (§ Copy of the plan amendment.
+43(2)).
+On the date of adopting the above resolution, if the legislative body did not adopt a resolution to assert its right to approve or reject the plan and/or plan amendments (step 7), then skip to step 18.
+If the legislative body did adopt such a resolution, go to step 16.
+Copy of the plan, as amended. ☐ Task is done STEP 16.
+The planning commission secretary shall submit the plan amendment to the legislative body (§ 43(2)).
+Certified copy of Planning Commission ☐ In the file minutes referring the plan amendment to the legislative body.

-Copy of the plan. ☐ Task is done ☐ In the file STEP 16.
-The planning commission secretary shall submit the plan to the legislative body (§ 43(2)).
-Certified copy of Planning Commission minutes referring the plan to the legislative body.
-STEP 17.
-If the legislative body adopted a resolution to assert its right to approve or reject the plan (step 7) before step 15 was done, the legislative body acts on the plan (§ 43(3)): 1.
-Rejecting the plan and submitting to the planning commission a statement of objections.
+Check List Step/Task to do Documents to file STEP 17.
+If the legislative body adopted a resolution to assert Certified copy of its right to approve or reject the plan and/or plan amendments legislative body (step 7) before step 15 was done, the legislative body acts on minutes of when the plan amendment ($\S 43(3)$): adoption took 1.
+Rejecting the plan and submitting to the planning place. commission a statement of objections.
 The planning commission shall consider the objections and revise the plan to address the objections, then go to step 12.
-2. Approves the Plan (Go to step 18.)
+2. Approves the Plan.
+(Go to step 18.)
 If adopted, a copy of the resolution of adoption shall be reproduced on the amended plan's inside front cover or inside of the plan's back cover and on any amended plan maps. (§ 43(2)).
-Certified copy of City or legislative body minutes of when adoption took place.